Business Intelligence

 Cube is an excellent option for delivering fast, embedded analytics in customer-facing dashboards, especially when speed is a priority.
 If your application provides data to external users through REST or GraphQL APIs or manages hundreds of simultaneous queries, Cube's pre-aggregation layer ensures top-tier performance.
 With sub-second latency ranging from 50 to 500 milliseconds and the ability to handle 100 to 1,000 queries per second, Cube is built for real-time applications.

-A great example of this is how companies like Jobber and Simon Data enhanced their data systems using Cube's pre-aggregation and embedded analytics tools.
+A great example of this is how companies like Jobber and Simon Data enhanced their data systems using Cube's pre-aggregation and embedded analytics architecture.

 Cube is also particularly effective for AI-driven workflows.
-Its "Agentic Analytics" platform offers governed context for LLMs and AI agents, boosting accuracy by 3–5× compared to querying raw schemas.
+Its "Agentic Analytics" platform offers governed context for LLMs and AI agents, which is intended to improve query accuracy compared with pointing a model at raw schemas.
 If you're developing AI applications that need to interact with data without producing faulty SQL, Cube's semantic layer provides a solid, dependable foundation.

 Next, let’s explore how MetricFlow caters to teams focused on centralized metric management.